Looking way beyond the now

 About the managers

 Baillie Gifford has 130 investors/analysts, spread across 21 teams, most of whom are based in its Edinburgh office.
 It is structured as a partnership and encourages a collegiate approach to managing money, although it allows its portfolio managers the freedom to have the final say about their portfolios.
 It managed or advised on about £352bn at the end of June 2021, of which £20bn was invested in UK equities.
-BGUK is co-managed by Iain McCombie and Milena Mileva (see page 26 for brief biographies of the managers).
+BGUK is co-managed by Iain McCombie and Milena Mileva (brief biographies of the managers can be found below).

 Constructed without reference to a benchmark